mdornseif/appengine-toolkit2/docs/index.rst

 Features
 --------

+* Infrastructure for Continuous Integration and Continuous Delivery
 * Sane Error Logging and Reporting with nice tracebacks during development.
 Including Error Reporting to `Sentry <http://sentry.io/>`_.
 See :ref:`error-handling`.
 * A configuration Framework in :mod:`~gaetk2.config`
 * A Simple, roubust framework for acceptance tests in :mod:`~gaetk2.resttestlib`